aaronik/aaronik.com/src/content/post/01-when-event-sourcing.md

    Event sourcing naturally fits with event-driven architectures, where different subsystems react asynchronously to events.
 If your system is made of multiple components that need to stay loosely coupled and react independently to changes, event sourcing gives you a clean foundation.

-5. **You Can Handle Increased Complexity in Infrastructure**
+5. **Your Team Can Adapt to New Patterns**

-   Event sourcing requires managing event storage, snapshots (for performance in rebuilding state), event versioning, and eventual consistency issues.
-If your team and infrastructure are ready for this complexity, event sourcing can pay off.
-If not, the operational overhead might outweigh the benefits.
+    Event sourcing is a less familiar pattern, and there are initial stumbling blocks that can be costly down the road.
+Be sure to follow best practices from the get-go.
+Somebody experienced in event sourcing architecture keeping track of the implementation is highly recommended.

 ---